 The weather is lovely – sunny, but with a breeze to keep the mosquitos at bay.
-Near our camp, we find a nest of sandhill crane (Grus canadensis), and passerines here include red-throated pipit (Anthus cervinus) and Beringian yellow wagtail (Motacilla tschutschensis).
+Near our camp, we find a nest of sandhill crane (Grus canadensis), and passerines include red-throated pipit (Anthus cervinus) and Beringian yellow wagtail (Motacilla tschutschensis).
 In the evening, the cranes perform their courtship display, gliding after one another with dangling legs, trumpeting loudly.

-Recently, the sandhill crane has expanded its range far west into Siberia, and the Russian population today may exceed 10,000 birds.
+Recently, the sandhill crane has expanded its range far west into Siberia, and the Russian population may today exceed 10,000 birds.
 Traditionally, Russian hunters do not shoot sandhill cranes, but in later years they have become so numerous that some hunting of the species takes place.

 One of the ugliest sights you can imagine is a deserted gold-digging camp – sheds built helter-skelter; enormous gravel heaps; broken-down machinery; tracks of caterpillars everywhere, like scars in the landscape.
-Above a camp, which has not yet been completely deserted, we find a level place to pitch our tents, with a fine view.
+Above a camp in the Schirnaya Mountains, which has not yet been completely abandoned, we find a level place to pitch our tents, with a fine view.
 It is too early in the year to dig for gold, so we have the whole area to ourselves.

 Among the rocks, we observe several northern pikas (Ochotona hyperborea).
 More than twenty species of these small, rabbit-like animals live in Central Asia, the Himalaya, and North America.

 Siberian anemone (Anemone sibirica) and mountain avens (Dryas octopetala) are common here, and short-horn steer’s-head (Dicentra peregrina) grows on gravelly spots.
 Observed birds include long-tailed skua, willow ptarmigan, and tundra bean goose (Anser serrirostris).

 As we approach the coast, a brown bear (Ursus arctos) runs in front of the vestihud for some time, before jumping down a steep slope to the beach.
 Later we find its tracks in the sand, along the shore.
 A grey whale (Eschrichtius robustus), 12 m long, has been washed ashore, a swarm of Vega gulls (Larus vegae) and glaucous gulls (L. hyperboreus) gathered on it.
 The carcass stinks awfully, but this doesn’t seem to bother the gulls.

 This place is the beginning of a sandspit, named Kosa Ruskaya Koshka (‘The Russian Cat’s Tail’), stretching c.
 20 km southwest.
 We camp in an area, in which Jens a few years earlier had counted six or seven pairs of the rare spoon-billed sandpiper (Eurynorhynchus pygmeus), but this year we find only a single pair.

 An ice-cold fog drifts in from the sea, and to keep warm we make a huge fire from drift wood.
 In the embers, I bake chapatis, and we heat water for tea and coffee – the water is a bit ochre-coloured, but never mind!

-Near the tip is a cluster of houses around the lighthouse.
+Near the tip of the spit is a cluster of houses around the lighthouse.
 We are received very courteously by the personnel, all of whom Jens has met on his earlier visits.
 Their boss is Andrei, an elderly man with a large, grey beard.
 Then there is Leonid, his wife, and a man with a disfigured face – the result of an encounter with an angry bear.

 During the following days, we count breeding birds in the area around the lighthouse.
 Besides several species of waders, we find Sabine’s gull, arctic skua (Stercorarius parasiticus), several colonies of arctic tern (Sterna paradisaea), and a few pairs of Aleutian tern (Onychoprion aleuticus), the call of which is rather peculiar, quite sparrow-like.

 Max and I study the migration of seabirds along the shore.
 Huge gatherings of common eiders (Somateria mollissima) are resting on the sea, together with long-tailed ducks, Pacific divers, and a single harlequin duck (Histrionicus histrionicus).
 In the course of about an hour, c.
 100 horned puffins (Fratercula corniculata) and c.
-10 tufted puffins (Fratercula cirrhata) migrate west.
+10 tufted puffins (F. cirrhata) migrate west.

 A collection of pictures, depicting this decay, may be studied on the page Decay.

-The former human population has vanished, and the area has been taken over by numerous birds, which do not at all mind breeding in this mess.
-Here are colonies of arctic terns and Aleutian terns, and also breeding Temminck’s stints, western sandpipers, and red-necked stints.
-In one of the tiny waterholes, we observe a sub-adult Ross’s gull (Hydrocoloeus rosea), and around the tip of the spit around ten beluga whales (Delphinapterus leucas) swim back and forth, very close to the shore.
+The former human population has moved, and the area has been taken over by numerous birds, which do not at all mind breeding in this mess.
+Here are colonies of arctic tern and Aleutian tern, and we also observe breeding Temminck’s stint, western sandpiper, red-necked stint, and ringed plover (Charadrius hiaticula).

 ”She has never done anything like that before!” says Jens, astonished.
 He and I agree that maybe she has a crush on Max, who is a handsome fellow.